| DURATION 8 Days | ACTIVITY Trekking | MAX ALTITUDE 3880 | TRIP GRADE Moderate |

 The altitude chart (Figure 1) shows Tengboche as the highest elevation and Phakding as the lowest elevation.
 The trek starts from 2860 m and reaches 3860 m within three days.

-Altitude sickness occurs in higher elevation (above 3500 m).
-Since the highest elevation of Everest view trek is 3860 m, it holds less chance of altitude sickness.
-The trekkers will spend one night in Phakding and the other night in Namche, which helps to adjust the changing atmospheric condition of mountains.
-After spending one day in Tengboche we will descend to lower elevation.
-Therefore, we will not face altittude sickness in Everest panorama trek.
+Altitude sickness occurs in higher elevations (above 3500 m).
+Since the highest elevation of Everest View Trek is 3860 m, it holds less chance of altitude sickness.
+The trekkers will spend one night in Phakding and the other night in Namche, which helps to adjust the changing atmospheric conditions of the mountains.
+After spending one day in Tengboche, we will descend to a lower elevation.
+Therefore, we will not face altitude sickness in the Everest Panorama trek.

 Hike to Khumjung village

-We can hike to Khumjung village from Namche to enjoy the beauty of mountain range of Mahalangur himal along with mount Everest.
-The Khumjung monastery is the popular place to visit as it is the oldest monastery in Khumbu region with yeti scalp.
+We can hike to Khumjung village from Namche to enjoy the beauty of the mountain range of the Mahalangur Himal along with Mount Everest.
+The Khumjung monastery is the popular place to visit, as it is the oldest monastery in the Khumbu region with a yeti scalp.
 We can add a rest day in Namche and visit Khumjung village.

 Tengboche monastery visit

-We can visit Tengboche monastery during the trek to Tengboche.
+We can visit Tengboche Monastery during the trek to Tengboche.
 This monastery is the biggest monastery in the Everest region where we can see large statue of Lord Buddha, vibrant Thangkas, murals, flickering butter lamps, Buddhist art and artifacts.
 The monastery is in the center of Tengboche village.
-We can keep our bags in the room, have rest and visit the monastery to gain eternal peace.
+We can keep our bags in the room, have a rest, and visit the monastery to gain eternal peace.
 We can meditate in the monastery based on personal wish.

 Ama Dablam base camp visit

-Ama dablam base camp (ADBC) is 9km far from Tengboche.
+Ama Dablam base camp (ADBC) is 9 km from Tengboche.
 We can visit Ama Dablam base camp by extending one day in the entire plan.
-It takes around 4 hous to reach ADBC from Tengboche.
-After the exploring the base camp we can return to Pangboche for night stay.
+It takes around 4 hours to reach ADBC from Tengboche.
+After exploring the base camp, we can return to Pangboche for a night stay.

 During times of emergencies like acute altitude sickness or a natural calamity, you might have to be immediately deported in a helicopter.
 The cost of such deportation is covered by health insurance that needs to be purchased before you start the trek.